Vermont Rental Lease Agreement Templates (6)

 Types (6)

-Commercial Lease Agreement – Creates a binding agreement between a landlord/property owner over the lease of rental property to be used by a business-tenant only.
+Creates a binding agreement between a landlord and property owner over the lease of rental property to be used by a business tenant only.

-Month-to-Month Lease Agreement – A lease that automatically renews in thirty (30) day increments.
+A lease that automatically renews in 30-day increments.
 Can theoretically continue on indefinitely if no party terminates the agreement.

 What is a Vermont Lease Agreement?